-"Pick a season, who needs a reason to ramble our state, with scenery so great, and happily trod.
+"Pick a season, who needs a reason, to ramble our state, with scenery so great, and happily trod.
 O'er field made by God"

-RE: inscription on granite milepost (left) erected in 1990 at the site of the original (1940) western terminus of the PA Turnpike on the occasion of the Turnpike's 50th Anniversary. occasion of the Turnpike's 50th Anniversary.
+RE: inscription on granite milepost (left) erected in 1990 at the site of the original (1940) western terminus of the PA Turnpike on the occasion of the Turnpike's 50th Anniversary.
 By 1990, Exxon (namesake of Standard Oil's Esso) service stations no longer served customers along the PA Turnpike.
-All re-maining twenty-two switched to Gulf and by 1993, were operated by Sunoco.
-Planned battery-charging stations and compressed natural gas service areas were planned for two service plazas but the PTC deemed the natural gas service areas were planned for two service plazas, but the PTC deemed the demand too small thus the cost unjustified and they were never realized.
+All remaining twenty-two switched to Gulf and by 1993, were operated by Sunoco.
+Planned battery-charging stations and compressed natural gas service areas were planned for two service plazas, but the PTC deemed the demand too small thus the cost unjustified and they were never realized.
 Other conveniences such as ATMs, fax machines etc. were, however, added to all service plazas.
 On June 10th 1990, ground was broken for the first extension of the Turnpike since the Western Extension.
-Known as the James E. Ross Highway (a.ka.
-"PA Turnpike 60"), it opened to traffic on Nov.
+Known as the James E. Ross Highway (a.k.a.
+"PA Turnpike 60"), it opened 314 to traffic on Nov.
 20th 1992.